jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

-  (b) the entity is incorporated under that name under the Charitable Trusts Act 1957; or (c) the entity is incorporated under that name under the Companies Act 1993; or (d) the entity is established, or constituted, by an Act under that name; or (e) in any other case, in the opinion of the Board, the name is not—
+  (b) the entity is incorporated under that name under the Charitable Trusts Act 1957; or (c) the entity is incorporated under that name under the Companies Act 1993; or (d) the entity is established, or constituted, by an Act under that name; or (e) in any other case, if the Board decides that the name is not—
     (i) offensive; or
     (ii) liable to mislead the public.